RxSwiftCommunity/RxState/README.md

 ## Demo
-A have tried to make the [demo app](https://github.com/nazeehshoura/RxState/tree/development/RxStateExample) as comprehensive as possible.
+I have tried to make the [demo app](https://github.com/nazeehshoura/RxState/tree/development/RxStateExample) as comprehensive as possible.
 It's currently runs on iOS and macOS.

 ## Contributing
 We would love to see you involved and feedback and contribution are greatly appreciated :)  Checkout the [Contributing Guide](github.com/nazeehshoura/RxState/blob/development/CONTRIBUTING.md).